-Create an In-Home Meal Program into Your foodservice concept
+Create an In-Home Meal Program in Your Restaurant

 [this is a revised short-read of a longer article: Rethinking Restaurants for In-Home Meals]

 Entrepreneurs and talented chefs continually opening new restaurants with visions of serving creative food and reaping social accolades from a community who love what they offer.
 Many miss the mark in that foodservice isn't just about creating menus for immediate consumption.